 What is Oxygen Therapy?

 Oxygen Therapy is not a cure for MS but it can certainly be effective in alleviating some of the symptoms such as fatigue, bladder urgency and frequency, aiding general mobility.
 Additional oxygen can extend the body’s ability to heal and can limit some of the damage which the disease causes.
 Some of our MS members have been receiving Oxygen Therapy at the centre for 25 years.
-It’s a very safe form of treatment and there are no side effects.
+There are a very limited number of exclusions including those under 18 and people on certain medications.

 The Kent MS Therapy Centre is the only place in the South East to offer specialist Oxygen Therapy.

 Oxygen is essential to every one of the tissues in the body and any tissue injury requires oxygen for healing.
 Recent research at the University of Dundee has shown that, in the inflammation that is typical of MS, the transport of oxygen is severely limited by tissue swelling.